The Winning Formula

 • Share progress updates

-• Offer value where possible
+• Offer value where you can

-Ready to Expand Your Mentorship Network?
+Ready to Find Your Mentor?

-👉 https://candidates.novatalent.com/create-nomination
+👉 candidates.novatalent.com/create-nomination

 The right professional mentor can shape your trajectory—but the right community can multiply your opportunities.